S1gil0/pop/README.md

 Players Online: 189/200 | Joining: 11 | Queued: 24

-Localization:Copy the oxide/lang/en folder and rename it to a new language (like de for german), edit the file Pop.json inside that folder overwriting with text in the new language.
+Localization: Copy the oxide/lang/en folder and rename it to a new language (like de for german), edit the file Pop.json inside that folder overwriting with text in the new language.

 Hope you enjoy!